armory/docs/content/en/armory-enterprise/installation/aurora-install.md

 ---
 title: Get Started with Project Aurora for Spinnaker™
-description: Use this self-service guide to install Project Aurora, which enables you to perform canary deployments in a single stage.
+description: Use this self-service guide to install Project Aurora, which enables you to perform canary and blue/green deployments in a single stage.
 exclude_search: true
 toc_hide: true
 hide_summary: true